miketierce/myfbj.com/README.md

 1. Navigate to the GitHub repository at https://github.com/Forward-Arrow-Solutions/nuxt-firebase-template
 2. Click the "Use this template" button
 3. Choose "Create a new repository"
+4. **Important**: Select "Include only the default branch" option
+   - This ensures you get only the clean template code without any development history
+   - The default branch (`clean-master`) contains the carefully curated template without sensitive data
-4. Follow the prompts to create your new project based on this template
+5. Follow the prompts to create your new project based on this template

 #### Option 2: Manual Clone and Setup
 1. Clone this repository: